-- The Best Flight Simulator Software in 2021
+The Best Flight Simulator Software and Hardware in 2022

 Flight Simulators are not only fun to use, they also offer a tremendously valuable tool during flight training and beyond.
 A flight simulator can be a great tool when learning to fly; for example, it gives you the opportunity to practice maneuvers and procedures at home, saving you a lot of money on fuel, aircraft rent and instructor fees!